sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ![Listings origin]({{ site.baseurl }}/images/figure3.png "Listings origin")

 ## Summary
 The key goal of my project was to provide a cleaned and sorted archive of DarkNet drug sales listings, which I successfully delivered on.

-Numerous large-scale DarkNet websites are still in active operation (e.g., AlphaBay).
-By developing tools to study these markets, I've provided a valuable reference database which Epidemico and their clients can use in studying black market drug trading.
+Numerous large-scale, DarkNet websites are still in active operation (e.g., AlphaBay).
+By developing tools to study these markets, I've provided a valuable resource which Epidemico and their clients can use in studying black market drug trading.
 <!--more-->